We earn a commission for products purchased through some links in this article.

 However, if you’re affected by depression, it’s important to know that you’re not alone, and that help is available.

-Here, we look at the symptoms and triggers of depression, so you can make an informed approach to your treatment.
+Here, we look at depression symptoms and triggers of depression, so you can make an informed approach to your treatment.

 What is depression?

 Depression is a mental health condition that can impact sufferers emotionally and physically.
 Anxiety and depression affect nearly one in five adults in the UK, and typically affect a higher proportion of women than men.

 Depression symptoms range from mild to severe.
 The NHS explains that depression “is more than simply feeling unhappy or fed up”.
 But it can manifest as anything from sadness or feelings of low spirits, to a lack of motivation, feeling like nothing is worthwhile, difficulty with day-to-day routines, or in its most extreme form, suicidal thoughts or actions.

 Everyone has times when they feel down, and these times will often pass.
 However, when these feelings are recurring or long-term, and influence your ability to cope with daily life, it may be time to seek help.

 Am I depressed?

-Depression should be diagnosed by a qualified health professional, but if you are experiencing any of the symptoms below frequently, it is possible that you are depressed.
+Depression should be diagnosed by a qualified health professional, but if you are experiencing any of the depression symptoms below frequently, it is possible that you are depressed.